Getting Started with Intel’s PyTorch Extension for Arc GPUs on Windows

 Install Prerequisite Packages

-The package for Intel’s PyTorch extension requires a couple of conda packages:
+The package for Intel’s PyTorch extension requires the libuv conda package:

 Install PyTorch and Intel’s PyTorch extension